-- 2. The position of the target halo.
-The position gives the center of the halo and not the center of the target.
-It is possible to recenter the halo. - 3.
-The sky background which is subtracted from the halo is specified by one or four parameters. - 4.
-The inner and outer radii of the ring define the part of the halo which is used for recentering. - 5.
+- 3. The sky background subtracted from the halo is specified by one or four parameters. - 4.
+The inner and outer radii of the ring define the part of the halo used for recentering. - 5.
 The inner and outer limits define the part of the image where the halo is sufficiently symmetric and smooth. - 6.
 The angle defines a sector of the halo where no background stars influence the halo smoothness.

 Because the sky background at the halo position can differ from the background at the psf star position, it is only necessary to compensate for the halo component.
-Therefore, the sky background at the halo position must be defined.
-Recentering the halo uses an approach where only the pixels between the two dashed circles are used to calculate the intensity mean.
+The sky background at the halo position must therefore be defined.
+Recentering the halo uses an approach in which only the pixels between the two dashed circles are used to calculate the intensity mean.